 - (a) a Company;

 - (b) a body corporate;

 - (c) a sole trader;

-- (d) a government ministry under the Ministry and Departmental Arrangements Act 2003;

-- (e) a statutory corporation or authority;

-- (f) a public body as defined by the Public Bodies (Performance and Accountability) Act 2001;

-- (g) a trust;

-- (h) a partnership;

-- (i) a joint venture;

-- (j) a religious institution that has been duly registered under the law for that purpose.

-"village" means a village, from which a Matai title was conferred, within a constituency.

-- (6) A person commits an offence under this section: - (a) where he or she is a candidate who makes a false declaration under the prescribed form required under subsection (2)(b) and is liable upon conviction to a fine not exceeding 100 penalty units or to imprisonment for a term not exceeding 3 years and having his or her name entered onto the Corrupt Practices list; - (b) where he or she is a matai, Sui o le Nuu or a Sui Tamaitai who without lawful excuse refuses to perform duties required under subsection (2)(b)(ii) and upon conviction is liable to a fine not exceeding 50 penalty units or to an imprisonment term not exceeding 2 years. - (7) For the purposes of subsection (2)(b)(ii) and section 47(1)(f) of this Act: - (a) each matai of the two (2) matai required to depose the statutory declaration in the prescribed form must - - (i) hold a registered matai title, in respect of which he or she deposes the statutory declaration, for a minimum
+- (d) a government ministry under the Ministry and Departmental Arrangements Act 2003; - (e) a statutory corporation or authority; - (f) a public body as defined by the Public Bodies (Performance and Accountability) Act 2001; - (g) a trust; - (h) a partnership; - (i) a joint venture; - (j) a religious institution that has been duly registered under the law for that purpose. - "village" means a village, from which a Matai title was conferred, within a constituency. - (6) A person commits an offence under this section: - (a) where he or she is a candidate who makes a false declaration under the prescribed form required under subsection (2)(b) and is liable upon conviction to a fine not exceeding 100 penalty units or to imprisonment for a term not exceeding 3 years and having his or her name entered onto the Corrupt Practices list; - (b) where he or she is a matai, Sui o le Nuu or a Sui Tamaitai who without lawful excuse refuses to perform duties required under subsection (2)(b)(ii) and upon conviction is liable to a fine not exceeding 50 penalty units or to an imprisonment term not exceeding 2 years. - (7) For the purposes of subsection (2)(b)(ii) and section 47(1)(f) of this Act:

-- period of three (3) consecutive years ending on lodgement day; and - (ii) sits on the village council of the village, in which the candidate's registered matai title under section 8(1)(c) is from; and - (iii) sits on that village council for a minimum period of three (3) consecutive years ending on lodgement day; and - (iv) renders monotaga in the candidate's village for a minimum period of three(3) consecutive years ending on lodgement day; and - (b) the Sui o le Nuu or Sui Tamaitai required to depose the statutory declaration in the prescribed form must be the Sui o le Nuu or Sui Tamaitai of the candidate's village who legally holds that position on lodgement day. - 9.
-Repealed by Electoral Amendment Act (No. 2) 2020, No.19
+- (a) each matai of the two (2) matai required to depose the statutory declaration in the prescribed form must - - (i) hold a registered matai title, in respect of which he or she deposes the statutory declaration, for a minimum period of three (3) consecutive years ending on lodgement day; and - (ii) sits on the village council of the village, in which the candidate's registered matai title under section 8(1)(c) is from; and - (iii) sits on that village council for a minimum period of three (3) consecutive years ending on lodgement day; and - (iv) renders monotaga in the candidate's village for a minimum period of three(3) consecutive years ending on lodgement day; and - (b) the Sui o le Nuu or Sui Tamaitai required to depose the statutory declaration in the prescribed form must be the Sui o le Nuu or Sui Tamaitai of the candidate's village who legally holds that position on lodgement day. - (8) For the purposes of subsection (2)(b)(iii): - (a) the Commissioner may appoint a person if he or she is of the opinion that a person referred under subsection (2)(b)(i) and (ii) is unable or refuses to provide the statutory declaration required for the confirmation of monotaga required under subsection (1)(d); and - (b) the person appointed under paragraph (a) - (i) is able to provide proof that the candidate meets the monotaga